 Belize is not a particularly dangerous place but, as with many destinations, a little common sense goes a long way.
-If you are staying in a remote resort, then your exposure to any risk is likely to be less than someone staying in Belize City.
+If you are staying in a remote diving resort, then your exposure to any risk is likely to be less than someone staying in Belize City.

-The usual advice applies to visiting Belize, including avoiding dark or suspicious looking areas, not wearing expensive jewellery or accessories, and staying in groups.
+The usual advice applies to visiting Belize, including avoiding dark or suspicious looking areas, not wearing expensive jewelry or accessories, and staying in groups.
 If you are going to be taking tours off the beaten track, then you should be sure to do so with a qualified guide.

 Belize sits right in the heart of Central America, flanked by Mexico and Guatemala, and is lapped on its shoreline by the Western Caribbean Sea.
-Historically it has maintained a rather low profile but in recent times the profile of the country as a tourist destination has risen thanks to the twin wonders of its Mayan history and its underwater splendour.
+Historically it has maintained a rather low profile but in recent times the profile of the country as a tourist destination has risen thanks to the twin wonders of its Mayan history and its underwater splendor.

 The Caracol Ruins are the most high profile of the Mayan ruins, set close to Guatemala in the Chiquibul Forest, and are a must-see for anyone who intends to spend time on the mainland to learn about the areas ancient peoples and culture.
-Altun Ha was a major trade centre and is the most extensively excavated ruin in Belize.
+Altun Ha was a major trade center and is the most extensively excavated ruin in Belize.
 There are 13 temples and residences to view here.
 Cerros and Lamanai, with its long history and beautiful scenic setting, are also worth a visit.

 The Museum of Belize is a former colonial prison and much of it is dedicated to displaying this aspect of its history.
 It also is a great place to introduce the ancient Mayan and colonial history of the country.
 Built in the 19th century, it is an impressive brick building found at the corner of Gabourel and Hutson streets in Belize City.

-Banks: Monday to Thursday 08:00 to 13:00 hrs, Friday 08:00 to 13:00 and 15:00 to 16:00.
-Industry: Monday to Friday 08:00 to 12:00 hrs, 13:00 to 17:00.
+Banks: Monday - Thursday 08:00 to 13:00 hrs, Friday 08:00 to 13:00 and 15:00 to 16:00.
+Industry: Monday - Friday 08:00 to 12:00 hrs, 13:00 to 17:00.
 Some businesses are open on Saturday.

 The Belize Dollar (BZ$) has a fixed exchange rate of BZ$2 to US$1.
-The majority of hotels, resorts, restaurants, and tour operators will accept US currency, traveller's checks, or credit card.
+The majority of hotels, resorts, restaurants, and tour operators will accept US currency, travelers checks, or credit card.
 Credit card payments often attract a 5% service charge.
 Always make sure that you understand which dollar rate is being quoted as the term 'dollar' is what you will hear for both currencies.

 Although most of the electricity is provided by diesel/generator sets, the power is stable at 110/220 volts AC, 60 Hz - the same voltage as in the USA.
 Plugs are either North American 3-pin flat blades with round grounding pin, or British 3-pin rectangular blade plugs.